tomatenquark/tomatenquark.github.io/PROJECT.md

 - our [contribution](/CONTRIBUTING) guide
 - the ["Tomatenquark roadmap"](https://hackmd.io/@tomatenquark/HkdEAMwEI)
-- the project is in very early phases.
-Feedback is highly appreciated.
+- Feedback is highly appreciated.
 You can talk to us on [Discord](https://discord.gg/47rkQar).
 - many things are undocumented right now.
 Be a little patient.
 Creating quality documentation takes time 🍷